Welcome to

 The Professors Profess

-Although the first six letters of “professor” makes it clear, the central duty of a professor is often misunderstood or forgotten.
+Although the first seven letters of “professor” makes it clear, the central duty of a professor is often misunderstood or forgotten.
 Professors are those with a distinctive point of view which, as experts in the field, are qualified to advocate for, argue, and teach.
 In other words, a professor is one who professes.
 In this blog, we openly express our own positions on issues in ethics, religious studies, and philosophy—our areas of expertise.

 Professors